davidarchanjo/spring-certified-developer-study-guide/README.md

 # 7. SPRING SECURITY <a id="7-spring-security-" href="#7"></a>
 ## OVERVIEW
-Spring Security by default actives both HTTP security filters and the security filter chain and configures/enforces basic authentication for all URLs, which is session-based.
+<p>Spring Security by default actives both HTTP security filters and the security filter chain and configures/enforces basic authentication for all URLs, which is session-based.</p>
+<p>The Spring Security framework provides two options to set up authorization schema configuration: URL-based and Annotation-based.

-* **Spring Security Filters Chain** -
+* **Security Filters Chain** -

 * **AuthenticationManager** - works like a coordinator where authentication providers are registered.